hongtaoh/ica_conf/README.md

   4. Contribute to open science.
 We aim to make our dataset public so that other researchers have equal access to these data (from Yiwei)

   5. With these data, we can understand the diversity of communication scholars & research topics better.
 Right now, we only have acess to journal data, but that is only part of communication scholars and communication research.
-To get a broader picture and a deeper understanding, we need to data about the conference as well.
+To get a broader picture and a deeper understanding, we need data about the conference as well.

 ## Plans